 Okay, in a nutshell, what is a lithium-ion battery?
 It’s like any other rechargeable battery out there.
 It just uses lithium rather than the nickel-cadmium or nickel-metal hydride of days past.
 Each chemistry is different and, for now, at least, lithium is king when it comes to storing and delivering energy.

 When it comes to building a lithium-ion battery pack for a power tool, manufacturers take the individual cells we’ve been describing so far and wire them with serial connections in groups of 3 (10.8V/12V), 5 (18V/20V), 6 (21.6V/24V), or 10 (36V/40V).
-Larger batteries have even more.
-Usually, these are reserved for outdoor power equipment or much larger tools.
-The more cells you connect in serial, the higher the voltage goes.

 Getting More Runtime or Power

 When you take groups of cells, like 2 groups of 5, and use a parallel connection, you increase the amp hours.
 This effectively gives you the option to run tools longer or with greater amounts of power at the same voltage.
 Check out our article about voltage vs amp hours for more details on how these capacities relate to one another.

 Taking those groups of cells, manufacturers then encase them.
 This helps dissipate heat and protect the cells from dirty and sometimes wet jobsite conditions.
 They sometimes add electronic chips to protect it during charging and use.
 Viola!
 You have a power tool battery pack.

-In a nutshell: A power tool battery takes individual lithium-ion cells and puts them together in a pack that also helps cool the battery and monitor its state electronically.
+Summary: A power tool battery takes individual lithium-ion cells and puts them together in a pack that also helps cool the battery and monitor its state electronically.

 Wrapping It Up

 It all sounds like a little chemistry magic à la Walter White’s fulminated Mercury.
 But it’s really happening all around us constantly.
-It helps us stay connected, productive…and foment social unrest online—or at least argue with people we used to like a lot more when we knew them only in real life!
+It helps us stay connected and productive…and foment social unrest online—or at least argue with people we used to like a lot more when we knew them only in real life!

 We hope that you’re positively charged to be here today.
 If you see something we missed or have any questions—be sure to leave them in the comments below.